 \subsection{MGB-2}

-The \gls{MGB-2} corpus is taken from the second edition of the \gls{MGB-2} Challenge~\cite{Khurana2016}.
+The \gls{MGB-2} corpus is derived from the second edition of the \gls{MGB-2} Challenge~\cite{Khurana2016}.
 The corpus is composed of the manually captioned recorded programs of \gls{Al-Jazeera} TV spanning over 10 years.
-The quality of the transcription varies significantly including multiple dialects and overlapping talkers, which is the typical scenario for political debate and talk shows.
-Based on a rough estimation, more than 70\% of the speech is \gls{MSA}, and the rest is spoken in different~\gls{DA}.
+The quality of the transcription varies substantially with multiple dialects and overlapping talkers, which is a typical scenario for political debate and talk shows.
+According to a rough estimation, more than 70\% of the speech is in \gls{MSA} dialect and the rest is in \gls{DA}.